Alfred Albini

 Alfred Albini ([ǎlfred albǐːni]; 15 July 1896 – 4 November 1978) was a Croatian-Jewish architect.
 He received a Vladimir Nazor Award for architecture and urban planning.

 Albini was born and died in Zagreb.
 He worked at the ateliers of Viktor Kovačić and Hugo Ehrlich and as a professor at the Faculty of Architecture at the University of Zagreb.
 He projected single-family houses and apartment buildings, together with civic buildings (Faculty of Technology at the University of Zagreb).
 He synthesized modernistic ideas into his own architectural expression.
-He discussed the problem of urban planning and the protection of landmarks, wrote expert works and theoretical articles and painted.
+Furthermore, he discussed the problem of urban planning and the protection of landmarks, wrote expert works and theoretical articles, and painted.
 Albini died on 4 November 1978 in Zagreb.
 He was buried at the Mirogoj Cemetery.